 \raisebox{7ex}{ } {A particle, initially fired at a right angle from the boundary at $t=0$, moves in the geometry of the BTZ black hole.
 Each slide shows the intensity detected by the active camera as a function of the return angle $\boost_y$.
 The shown times range over $t=0.5\ldots4$ in increments of $0.5$, with the temperature and other parameters as in \eqref{BTZ params}.
 To add depth information, the images from two cameras displaced by $\Delta y=0.1$ have been superposed. } \end{movie}

 Several features can be observed.
 First, the image from just the left eye (at $y=0$) shows that the particle initially at the origin starts drifting towards the right.
 This happens because of the plasma's velocity.
 Second, the angular separation between the two eyes' images decreases with time.
 Intuitively, this happens as the particle goes deeper into the bulk, the separation being inversely proportional to the radial coordinate, by stereography.
 The fact that the angular separation stabilizes at a finite value at late times indicates that the radial motion stops.
-Here this happens as the particle approaches the horizon of a bulk black hole.
+Here this happens as the particle approaches a causal horizon in the bulk.
 This will be confirmed below by the signal intensity.
-Finally, sidebands appear at $\Delta t\gtrsim 3$ because, in fact, we defined the theory on a periodic circle $y\simeq y+3$; past this time, the receiving geodesic $Y(v)$ can travel once around the circle.\footnote{In the geometric optics approximation, we obtain the full signal simply by summing over images.}
+Finally, sidebands appear at $\Delta t\gtrsim 3$ because, in fact, we defined the theory on a periodic circle $y\simeq y+3$; past this time, the receiving geodesic $Y(v)$ can travel once around the circle.\footnote{In the geometrical optics approximation, we obtain the full signal simply by summing over images.}